digster/lan-file-transfer/README.md

 ### Building Executables

-Build a single-file executable for distribution:
+Build a distributable executable for your platform:

 ```bash
 # Install build dependencies